HCL-TECH-SOFTWARE/SecurityAnnotationsDemoApp/README.md

-# IBM Security AppScan Annotations Demo App
+# HCL AppScan Annotations Demo App

 In AppScan Source and Static Analyzer we provide support with method-level annotations.
 Developers can identify interesting validators, sanitizers and callback methods during code development